Narrow Bridge Project:

 NBP is an initiative devoted to impacting how students think, talk and behave with regard to the Jewish past, present and future, not shaping what students think, say or do.
 It is designed not to shift the type of activism in which students engage, but how they engage in that activism, and with fellow Jewish students who are active in apparently opposing ways.
 The learning draws from Shalom Hartman Institute curricula, current events and students' lived experiences as Jews on College Hill in dramatic times.

 The initiative launched Spring Semester 2018 as a collaboration between the OCRL and Brown RISD Hillel.
 It has come to include a Winter Break Seminar at the Hartman Institute in Jerusalem and also an advanced program, Narrow Bridge Fellows (NBF).
-In all, over 50 unique students have been Narrow Bridge cohort participants thus far.
+In all, more than 80 unique students have participated in Narrow Bridge to date.

 2019-20 Academic Year Cohorts, At A Glance: